 How do I Calculate my TFSA Contribution Room?

-If you turned 18 after 2009, it’s best to use the TFSA room calculator above to figure out how much total you can contribute as of 2020, as the calculations can get a bit tricky.
+If you turned 18 after 2009, it’s best to use the TFSA room calculator above to figure out how much total you can contribute, as the calculations can get a bit tricky.

 After you figure out your maximum contribution room based on what year you were born, you subtract how much you have contributed to it to arrive at your current TFSA contribution room.

 Max TFSA Room – Total Amount Contributed = Current TFSA Contribution Room.

 Note that even if you withdraw money from your TFSA in one year, you won’t be able to get that contribution room back until the following year.
 This is very important as it can lead to overcontribution for many people.

 TFSA Limits 2022